mralj/rekt/README.md

 Additionally, my blockchain knowledge at the time of writing this was 0.

 ### Acknowledgements
-1. Small part (especially around RPLX and ECIES) was isnpired by [reth](https://github.com/paradigmxyz/reth).
+1. Small part (especially around RPLX, ECIES and handling forks) was isnpired by [reth](https://github.com/paradigmxyz/reth).
 2. open-fast RLP is copied from [gakonst/open-fastrlp](https://github.com/gakonst/open-fastrlp) + optimziations and additions I needed.